-Ellen Athens has lived in Albion since the lure of the forests and ocean drew her to Mendocino in the 70s.
+Ellen Athens has lived in Little River since the lure of the forests and ocean drew her to Mendocino in the 70s.
 As a maker of beautiful jewelry and fiber arts, she is dedicated to art and design that is touched, worn, valued and appreciated as it becomes part of the wearer’s daily life expression.

 Jon Klein is an exceptionally talented local photographer based in Fort Bragg who has raised worship of the coastal landscape and its flora and fauna to its highest art form.

 Kristin Coddington-Gordon is a local sculptor working with clay to create exceptionally expressive creatures who convey their stories without words.
 As a naturalist, a conservationist, and an environmentalist, her passions are intertwined in her life and work.